Western media websites hacked by Syrian Electronic Army

 "To be absolutely clear: Neither Gigya’s platform itself nor any user, administrator or operational data has been compromised and was never at risk of being compromised," Gigya CEO Patrick Salyer said in a blog post.

-The websites of companies such as the New York Times, the BBC, Reuters and Microsoft have been targeted by the SEA in the past, as have Twitter accounts of other media organisations.
+The websites of companies such as the New York Times, the BBC, Reuters and Microsoft have been targeted by the SEA in the past, as have Twitter accounts of other media organizations.

 (Reporting by Michael Holden in London and Alastair Sharp in Toronto, additional reporting by Luciana Lopex in New York and Solarina Ho in Toronto; Editing by Tom Heneghan and Cynthia Osterman)